-- We obtained an understanding of how the Group determines the calculation method, identifies the relevant assumptions and data sources, and the need of changes in them. - We evaluated whether the judgments, significant assumptions, and data to develop the estimate are consistent with the guidelines of the local regulatory entity, and whether the inflation rate and discount rate used in the calculation are aligned with the market. - We examined the competence, capacity, objectivity, and nature of the work of the internal expert who assisted the Group in the preparation of the estimate. - We evaluated the appropriateness of the disclosures in the consolidated financial statements.
+- We obtained an understanding of how the Group determines the calculation method, identifies the relevant assumptions or data sources, and the need of changes in them. - We evaluated whether the judgments, significant assumptions, and data to develop the estimate are consistent with the guidelines of the local regulatory entity, and whether the discount rate used in the calculation, as revised by our valuation specialists, are aligned with the market. - We examined the competence, capacity, objectivity, and nature of the work of the internal expert who assisted the Group in the preparation of the estimate. - We evaluated the appropriateness of the disclosures in the consolidated financial statements.